Enlargement countries - energy statistics

 Final energy consumption is a concept stemming from a bottom-up approach – aggregation of consumption in various sectors of consumption (industry, transport, households, services and others).
 As such, it often uses different data sources and calculation concepts other than the top-down approach used to calculate gross inland energy consumption, which reflects rather more the supply side.

-The share of final energy consumption in other sectors was in general the smallest in the candidate countries and potential candidates, ranging from 10.5 % in Bosnia and Herzegovina to 18.7 % in Turkey.
+The share of final energy consumption in other sectors was in general the least in the Western Balkans and Türkiye, ranging from 10.2 % in Bosnia and Herzegovina to 16.9 % in Albania.

 (% of total energy consumption)